Ha-Shiloaḥ: Editorial Style

-The first editorial change Joseph Klausner made was to remove the barrier that separates Jewish aspects from general aspects.
-In other words, Ha-Shiloaḥ would no longer be strict on only including works that pertain to Jewish history or culture.
-Klausner believed that this policy in the past forced Hebrew writers to be unnatural by suppressing sincere human thought and that this change would open the door for a wider range of works.
+The first editorial change Joseph Klausner made was to no longer restrict the publications scope to only works that pertain to Jewish history or culture.
+Klausner believed that this policy in the past forced Hebrew writers to suppress their natural, sincere human thoughts and that this change would open the door for a wider range of works.
 The second change made was to the belles lettres section.
 Klausner sought to expand this category that Ahad Ha’am had kept extremely limited in the past in order to reach a larger audience.
-Third, he promised to include more articles on Jewish and general manners while at the same time lessening the amount of scientific and scholarly works due to their unpopularity.
+Third, he promised to include more articles affairs of general interest while at the same time lessening the amount of scientific and scholarly works due to their unpopularity.

 Upon reading Joseph Klausner’s changes to Ha-Shiloaḥ’s editorial policy, Ahad Ha’am was displeased.
-Ha’am expected to be informed of the changes before they were made due to his attachment toward Ha-Shiloaḥ, but Klausner wanted to act independently in spite of Ha’am’s support being essential to the journal’s success.
+Ha’am expected to be informed of the changes before they were made due to his attachment toward Ha-Shiloaḥ, but Klausner wanted editorial autonomy despite Ha’am’s support being essential to the journal’s success.
 Ha’am was especially upset at the changes made to the publistics section where Klausner promised to include more articles on general matters.
-He claimed that Klausner would be unable to fulfill his promises due to a lack of talented writers and would therefore have to increase the amount of articles dealing with non-Jewish matters.
-Despite Ahad Ha’am’s protests at the changes made to Ha-Shiloaḥ, Joseph Klausner believed that his connection to youth would allow him to meet the demands of the younger generation.
-Unfortunately, he failed to satisfy all readers and writers.
+He claimed that Klausner would be unable to fulfill his promises due to a lack of talented writers and would therefore have to increase the amount of articles dealing with global subjects.
+Despite Ahad Ha’am’s protests at the changes made to Ha-Shiloaḥ, Joseph Klausner believed that his connection to youth would allow him to understand the needs of contemporary readers.
+Unfortunately, he failed to satisfy enough of his contributors and audience.
 After relocating to Palestine for a job opportunity as a professor of Hebrew literature, Ha-Shiloaḥ’s prominence began to dwindle, eventually leading to its demise in 1926 under Klausner.